-Unless you’ve been living on the Blasket Islands, you will have heard about Bitcoin or more recently about NFTs.
-Most will just dismiss all the hype and call it a bubble.
-However, if you’re reading this I assume you’re at the beginning of going down the Crypto rabbit hole and wondering how you can buy Bitcoin in Ireland.
+Unless you’ve been living on the Blasket Islands, you will have heard about Bitcoin or, more recently, about NFTs.
+Most will dismiss all the hype and call it a bubble.
+However, if you’re reading this, I assume you’re at the beginning of going down the Crypto rabbit hole and wondering how you can buy Bitcoin in Ireland.

-We have put together 6 of the most popular and trusted cryptocurrency exchanges to buy Bitcoin in Ireland.
-Buying Bitcoin in Ireland in 2022 is a breeze compared to when I tried to buy in 2013.
+We have put together 6 of the most popular and trusted crypto exchanges in Ireland to buy Bitcoin in Ireland.
+Buying Bitcoin in Ireland in 2023 is a breeze compared to when I tried to buy in 2013.
 Even during the 2017 bull run, my 80-year-old grandad got in on the action and bought Bitcoin on Coinbase.
-Unfortunately, bull runs do come to an end and so were his hopes of becoming Tipperary’s first Bitcoin millionaire.
+Unfortunately, the bull run did end, and so did his hopes of becoming Tipperary’s first Bitcoin millionaire.

-6 Exchanges to Buy Crypto & Bitcoin in Ireland
+6 Best Exchanges to Buy Bitcoin in Ireland

-I’ve put together a list of trusted cryptocurrency exchanges where you can buy Bitcoin in Ireland as well as alt-coin (including the likes of Ethereum, Cardano, ChainLink, etc).
+I’ve put together a list of trusted cryptocurrency exchanges where you can buy Bitcoin in Ireland and alt-coin (including Ethereum, Cardano, ChainLink, etc.).

-If you’re interested in a particular exchange and want to find out more, you’ll find lots of articles and tutorials throughout our site everybithelps.co.uk, as well as our YouTube channel Every Bit Helps.
+If you’re interested in a particular exchange and want to find out more, you’ll find lots of articles and tutorials throughout our site, everybithelps.io and our YouTube channel, Every Bit Helps.

 So, don’t let the tech get in the way of you getting started.
 It can be complicated, but just take one step at a time.

-Coinbase is one of the most popular and trusted cryptocurrency platforms to buy Bitcoin in Ireland.
-However, being the most popular exchange does come with its downfalls (i.e customer support).
-If something does go wrong, or if you have a question, you can check out Coinbase FAQs.
-But if you need to message support, you could be waiting a while for a response.
+Coinbase is one of the most popular and trusted cryptocurrency platforms for buying Bitcoin in Ireland.
+However, being the most popular exchange does come with its downfalls (i.e. customer support).
+If something goes wrong or you have questions, you can check out Coinbase FAQs.
+But if you need to message support, you could wait a while for a response.
 Unfortunately, this isn’t just limited to Coinbase, as crypto platforms are notorious for having bad customer support.

-However, you might be in luck, as Coinbase’s EU headquarters are based in Ireland.
-So if they don’t respond, I’m sure you could pop in and say “Hi!”
+However, you might be lucky, as Coinbase’s EU headquarters are based in Ireland.
+So if they don’t respond, I’m sure you could pop in and say, “Hi!”

-As someone new to crypto, Coinbase is great, just don’t buy with a credit card (where fees are very high) and don’t leave your crypto on the exchange.
-An exchange is far more likely to be hacked, so keep your Bitcoin offline and in a wallet.
-Ideally with access to your private keys.
-Coinbase does have Coinbase Wallet which is a free mobile wallet and available to download from Apple´s App Store or Google Playstore.
+As someone new to crypto, Coinbase is great; just don’t buy with a credit card (where fees are very high) and don’t leave your crypto on the exchange.
+An exchange is far more likely to be hacked, so keep your Bitcoin offline and in a wallet, ideally with access to your private keys.
+Coinbase has its own Coinbase Wallet, a free mobile wallet available to download from Apple´s App Store or Google Playstore.

-So, Bitcoin and Ethereum returns aren’t good enough and you want that Lambo money?
+So, Bitcoin and Ethereum returns aren’t good enough, and you want that Lambo money?
 Well, Binance Exchange has a huge selection of crypto assets to choose from.
-Plus their transaction fees are even lower, compared to Coinbase and Gemini.
-However, withdrawal fees can be high depending on the cryptocurrency you want to withdraw.
+Plus, their transaction fees are even lower compared to Coinbase and Gemini.
+However, withdrawal fees can vary depending on the cryptocurrency you want to withdraw.

-Binance is the largest cryptocurrency exchange in the world and was founded in 2017, by Changpeng Zhao.
+Binance is the largest cryptocurrency exchange in the world and was founded in 2017 by Changpeng Zhao.
 However, Binance is more than just an exchange to trade digital currencies.
-Binance allows you to stake your crypto assets to earn interest, offers loans against your crypto, and mine rewards through their pools.
-Plus they provide leverage trading, although I recommend staying away from leverage, especially when you’re a beginner.
+Binance allows you to stake crypto assets to earn interest, offers loans against crypto, and mines rewards through their pools.
+Plus, they provide leverage trading, although I recommend staying away from leverage, especially when you’re a beginner.

 Revolut is a popular banking App in Ireland and is great for using abroad to save on international transaction fees.
 I’m sure you have seen the cryptocurrency pop-up asking you to invest, but should you?

 I didn’t even want to put Revolut on this list but had to.
 Just so I can tell you NOT to use Revolut to buy Bitcoin or cryptocurrency.
-When you’re buying crypto on Revolut you have no control over your assets and they’re stuck as you can’t withdraw them to an external wallet.
+When you’re buying crypto on Revolut, you have no control over your assets; they’re stuck, as you can’t withdraw them to an external wallet.
 So what’s the point?

-These are few options available for buying Bitcoin in Ireland.
-Some of the other exchanges I would recommend such as Kraken, FTX, and UniSwap decentralized exchange (only for Ethereum ERC20 based tokens).
+These are a few options available for buying Bitcoin in Ireland.
+Of the other exchanges, I would recommend such as Kraken, FTX, and UniSwap decentralized exchange (only for Ethereum ERC20-based tokens).

-Do you have to pay tax on Bitcoin Ireland?
+Do you have to pay tax on Bitcoin in Ireland?